-I’ve owned a few robot vacuums over the years; iRobot models mostly, and while I found that they worked well enough on open floor plans, they weren’t exactly what you’d call smart.
+I’ve owned a few robot vacuums over the years, iRobot models mostly, and while I found that they worked well enough on open floor plans, they weren’t exactly what you’d call smart.
 They also weren’t that easy to clean when the inevitable hair and fibers wrapped around their beater brushes.
 Other robot vacs‘ prices are all over the map; paying $150 – $900 depending upon features and connectivity seems to be the norm.

 The Dyson 360 Eye Robot is supposed to have twice the suction of other robot vacs; it is supposed to work on every floor type, and it has tank tracks so it can go over bumps.
-The 360 Eye has filters to capture allergens and release cleaner air as it works, and is supposed to be able to detect things like furniture or stairs — working around them and not falling.
+The 360 Eye has filters to capture allergens and release cleaner air as it works and is supposed to detect things like furniture or stairs — working around them and not falling.
 The 360 Eye also works with the Dyson Link App (which I also use to control my Dyson Pure Hot+Cool Link Air Purifier Heater & Fan and Pure Cool Link Tower).

 Still … $1000?